-Help little ones explore gratitude this Thanksgiving with this cornucopia blessings craft in your church nursery.
+Help little ones in your church nursery explore gratitude this Thanksgiving with this cornucopia blessings craft.
+It’s the perfect craft to add to your Thanksgiving lesson.

 Let children take turns pulling out something from the cornucopia blessings craft as you say, “Thank you, God, for _____.”

 Ask older toddlers to be more specific.
 For example, if a child pulls out a doll, you could say, “Thank you, God, for people!” and then ask the child to name a person he or she is thankful for.

 Allow children to each hold the Blessings Craft as you help them pray.